vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 (AK2) Pādacandrikā: a commentary on the Nāmali˙ngānuśāsanam of Amara

-(Amarakośa), by Rāyamukut.a, ed.
+(Amarakośa), by Rāyamukuṭa, ed.
 Kali Kumar Dutta.
 Vol. III.
 (Calcutta

 Sanskrit College Research Series, no. CXXVI).
 Calcutta 1978.